enterpriseready/enterpriseready/content/features/testing.md

 ogimage = "images/article-icons/team.png"
 +++

-Ephemeral environments provide an easy platform for running automated tests on your apps prior to any code reviews.
+In application development, testing your app prior to release is critical.
+If production breaks, it costs you money.
+Ephemeral environments save you time and money by providing an easy platform for running automated tests on your apps prior to release.
+There are two main types of application tests: automated tests and human tests.
+Frequent and comprehensive testing makes sure your new features don't break anything or introduce regressions.

-## Running Tests
+## Best Practices for Writing and Running Tests
-- it is best-practice to run all unit and end-to-end (e2e) tests for a new feature prior to a code review
+- in an ideal world, developers will run unit and end-to-end (e2e) tests on a new feature prior to a code review
-- ensures your features are bug-free by the time anyone sees them, and keeps rollouts efficient and fast
+- automated testing ensures your features are bug-free by the time anyone sees them
+- testing each new feature individually keeps rollouts efficient and fast
 - with ephemeral environments, you can run tests automatically and instantly with every new commit to a repo
-- if a developer hasn't yet run automated tests prior to a code review, they are taking up other team members' valuable time and resources, which should be spent reviewing finalized iterations
+- other developers can focus their time reviewing finalized iterations during code review, rather than debugging untested code
-- it is the responsibility of the developer if any automated tests fail, as they will be the one fixing the code until all runs smoothly
+- it is the responsibility of the feature's owner if any automated tests fail, as they will be the one fixing the code until all tests clear

-## QA and UAT
-- ephemeral environments are an asset to QA teams, as they are set up to continuously run automated tests
-- this makes sure that human testers aren't needed until more final stages of testing
-- depending on how your ephemeral environments are set up, you may want to include load testing and chaos testing
-- these can help you pinpoint problems and bugs in your apps early on

 ## CI/CD Pipelines
-- when a PR is opened, your CI/CD process will generate an environment
+- when a PR is opened, an environment should be generated for your CI/CD process to run automated tests against
+- CI/CD can help you pinpoint problems and bugs in your apps early on, and fix them before they get to production
-- this environment will be passed between testing frameworks, such as Cypress or Playwright
+- environments will be passed between testing frameworks, eg. [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/)
 - tests will zero in on any bugs that may need repair
-- developers can iterate until all automated tests clear
+- developers iterate until all automated tests clear
-- after, can perform a human code review
+- you may want to include load testing and chaos testing

+## Human Testing (QA and UAT)
+- ephemeral environments are an asset to QA teams, as they are set up to continuously run automated tests and test individual features in parallel
+- QA can find bugs early on in the process and find where a feature breaks
+- QA people are not blocked if a feature breaks any given staging environment, since features are isolated across multiple ephemeral environments
+- often, the best way to find bugs is through internal stakeholders interacting with the branch
+- key stakeholders can now interact with new features and iterate on feedback before the features reach production

 ----
 ### Content Contributors